Where Can Vaccinated Canadians Travel?

 More info: Nepal Tourism Board

-On July 1, the country of Thailand plans to open in a tiered approach with the resort island of Phuket welcoming international tourists who have been vaccinated.
+On July 1, the country of Thailand opened in a tiered approach with the resort island of Phuket welcoming international tourists who have been vaccinated.
 No quarantine will be required.

 More info: Thailand Tourism Authority